facn2/judgement-day/README.md

 * See percentage of how much the mentor got rating for one Category.
 * See Questions so you can vote based on the category.
 * Click on the Mentors Pictures to choose the one who is better according to the question.
-* There are many fun Categories you can rate mentors.
+* There are many fun Categories you can rate mentors on.

 ### Stretch Goals:
 * enabling score table for voting.